 SEMA 2013 — I always enjoy The SEMA Show.
 That’s the Specialty Equipment Marketers Association car event of the year.
 I’ve been to SEMA so many times that I’ve lost count, and it really doesn’t matter.
 What matters is that it is always a blast!

-The SEMA Show is the premier automotive specialty products trade event in the world, held annually in Las Vegas, Nevada, at the Las Vegas Convention Center.
-This year’s dates where November 5th-8th and included more than 2,400 world-class companies including 500 brand-new exhibitors.
+The SEMA Show is the world’s premier automotive specialty products trade event, held annually in Las Vegas, Nevada, at the Las Vegas Convention Center.
+This year’s dates were November 5th-8th, including more than 2,400 world-class companies, including 500 brand-new exhibitors.

-One day just simply isn’t enough to see even a small sampling of the amazing cars and awesome displays of anything and everything that is automotive.
-The SEMA Show literally fills the Convention Center and spills out into the parking lot and beyond.
+One day simply isn’t enough to see even a small sampling of the amazing cars and awesome displays of anything and everything that is automotive.
+The SEMA Show fills the Convention Center and spills into the parking lot and beyond.
 And that’s no small statement in a town where almost everything is over-the-top.
-So, having said that, I’m going to share with you here the small sampling of my awesome day at SEMA, posted in chronological order.
+So, having said that, I’m going to share with you here a small sampling of my awesome day at SEMA, posted in chronological order.

 The Pacific — a modern tribute to Jean Bugatti’s 1937 57S Bugatti Atlantic featuring a carbon and composite body by Delehaye USA.
 Built by Brown’s Metal Mods, The Pacific features a fuel-injected 304 cubic inch BMW SOHC V-12 and amazing styling. [ more ]

 This twin-engine t-bucket hot rod is amazing — two engines, four blowers, and one mean streak… A local favorite, I’ve actually seen this car before and heard it fired up.
 It’s a beast in every sense of the word.